MiquelMarinoEspinosa/Theatrical-Players-Refactoring-Kata-php/README.md

     - rename internal methods local variables to `result`
   - `split phase` to decouple the calculation from the rendering to pave the way through `HTML` implementation
     - `extract method` called `renderPlainText` text rendering
+    - introduce new anonymous class as data container or DTO